Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/automatically-updating-your-assemblyinfo-with-a-batch-file.md

 I am using a shared file, rather than looping through every AssemblyInfo.cs.
 Each project still has its own AssemblyInfo.cs with any specific information that is needed, which means AssemblyInfoShared.cs just has the common properties.
 The shared file lives next to the solution file and is referenced as a linked file in each project.

 I am using Visual Studio 2012 and TFS 2012, but things should be similar in Visual Studio 2010, which also has the XAML based build definition workflows.
-This definitely won’t apply to Visual Studio 2005 or 2008 as they just used MSBuild.
+This definitely won't apply to Visual Studio 2005 or 2008 as they just used MSBuild.

 Lastly, although my examples do some specific things, please generalise them and adapt them to your specific scenario.
 Use your own agreen build number formats and decide what properties belong in the shared files.